Atenrev/avalanche_boilerplate/readme.md

 # Avalanche Boilerplate
-This is a boilerplate for creating a new Avalanche project.
+This is a boilerplate for creating a new continual learning project using the [Avalanche](https://github.com/ContinualAI/avalanche) library.
 It includes a basic structure for the project, as well as some useful tools and libraries.

 ## Getting Started
 To use the code, first clone the repository: